advanced search

 The Art of Welcoming the World: Crafting America's Legacy

-Join Ellen McGauley, Executive Editor of Veranda, Jennifer Gracie (Creative Director, Gracie) and Mark Sikes (Principal, Mark D. Sikes), delve into the pivotal role art and architecture play in diplomacy.
+Join Ellen McGauley (Executive Editor of Veranda), Jennifer Gracie (Creative Director, Gracie), and Mark D. Sikes (Principal, Mark D. Sikes) as they delve into the pivotal roles that art and architecture play in diplomacy.
 Discover how the U.S. State Department's Diplomatic Reception Rooms have, for over half a century, served as a stunning stage that celebrates America's history, artistry, and enduring values.

 Cultural Custodians: How America's Collections Preserve and Propel

-This enlightening discussion between distinguished panel of experts from The National Trust for Historic Preservation and renowned guests delve into the profound role of historic collections in shaping our understanding of the past.
-In this conversation to mark the Trust’s 75th Anniversary, we will explore the intersection of fine and decorative arts with historic architecture, examining how these artifacts—whether housed in iconic landmarks or private historic homes—tell the rich, layered stories of America’s cultural heritage.
-Moderated by Ellen McGauley of Veranda Magazine, this discussion examines the unique power of these objects to not only preserve history but also inspire new perspectives on our shared legacy.
-Through compelling examples of art and artifacts at historic sites, we’ll discover how every piece contributes to a larger narrative, urging us to reflect on our collective responsibility as caretakers of these irreplaceable treasures.
+This enlightening discussion between a distinguished panel of experts from The National Trust for Historic Preservation and renowned guests delve into the profound role of historic collections in shaping our understanding of the past.
+In this conversation— to mark the Trust’s 75th Anniversary— we explored the intersection between fine and decorative arts and historic architecture to examine how these artifacts—whether housed in iconic landmarks or private historic homes—tell the rich, layered stories of America’s cultural heritage.
+Moderated by Ellen McGauley of Veranda Magazine, this discussion examined the unique power of these objects to not only preserve history but also inspire new perspectives on our shared legacy.
+Through compelling examples of art and artifacts at historic sites, we discovered how every piece contributes to a larger narrative, urging us to reflect on our collective responsibility as caretakers of these irreplaceable treasures.

 Presented in partnership with the National Trust for Historic Preservation